felipegutierrez/explore-kafka/README.md

 ## Implementing an end-to-end Kafka pipeline

 This assigment is to deploy an end-to-end Stream pipeline which uses Kafka Producer and Consumer, Kafka Connect, Kafka Sink, and Kafka Stream.
-Instructions are available on the blog post [https://medium.com/@stephane.maarek/how-to-use-apache-kafka-to-transform-a-batch-pipeline-into-a-real-time-one-831b48a6ad85](https://medium.com/@stephane.maarek/how-to-use-apache-kafka-to-transform-a-batch-pipeline-into-a-real-time-one-831b48a6ad85)
+Instructions are available on the blog post [How to use Apache Kafka to transform a batch pipeline into a real-time one](https://medium.com/@stephane.maarek/how-to-use-apache-kafka-to-transform-a-batch-pipeline-into-a-real-time-one-831b48a6ad85).

 ### SETUP
 Download Confluent Platform 5.1.1 [https://www.confluent.io/download/](https://www.confluent.io/download/).
 Unzip and add confluent-5.1.1/bin to your PATH.

-Download and install Docker for Mac / Windows / Linux and do
+Download and install Docker for Mac / Windows / Linux and execute.
 ```
 $ sudo docker-compose up -d
 Creating network "explore-kafka_default" with the default driver